YosysHQ-Docs/AppNote-109/docs/source/index.rst

   **Behaviors are observed on the outputs of a Boolean functions, either design primary outputs or internal signals where some calculations of interest happens**.
-In short, The assertion w.r.t of a property is true for all legal values applied at design inputs.
+In short, The assertion w.r.t of a property must be true for all legal values applied at design inputs.
 - **assume:** The property models how inputs of the design are driven in an unexamined way, that is, as a fact that the solver does not check but uses to *constraint* the valid values that will be used in the